How To Install SpaceWalk on CentOS 7 / RHEL 7

 - Underlying (SpaceWalk Server) OS is fully up-to-date.

-Before installing Spacewalk on CentOS, we must configure required repositories for Spacewalk setup.
+Before installing Spacewalk on CentOS, we must configure the required repositories on our system.

 rpm -Uvh https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm

-Your Spacewalk server should have a resolvable fully-qualified domain name (FQDN) such as “hostname.domain.com”, to do that; edit /etc/hosts file.
+Your Spacewalk server should have a resolvable fully-qualified domain name (FQDN) like hostname.domain.com.

 Modify it according to your environment.